ice-wm/man/icewm-preferences.md

 **IceWM** is licensed under the GNU Library General Public License.
 See the `COPYING` file in the distribution.

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 989:

-    '=item' outside of any '=over'

-- Around line 1001:

-    You forgot a '=back' before '=head2'

 | ------------: | :--------- |
 | [Index](/man) | [![IceWM](/images/logom.jpg "ice-wm.org")](https://ice-wm.org "ice-wm.org") |